ednz-cloud/dns_resolver_conf/README.md

-DNS resolver conf
+dns_resolver_conf
 =========
 > This repository is only a mirror.
-Development and testing is done on a private gitlab server.
+Development and testing is done on a private gitea server.

 This role configures dns resolvers on **debian-based** distributions.